 7. How does Big Now reveal what Little Now obscures about your choices?

-8. How does Natural Reality address death in the context of timeless reality?
+8. How does Natural Reality address death?

 Chapter 12: The Process Universe